 What 2026 Memory Care Costs in Tennessee

-The 2026 cost of memory care in Tennessee depends on the underlying license type and the metro market.
-Three reference points:
+The cost of memory care in Tennessee depends on the underlying license type, the community's own base rate, and the assessed level of care.
+Here is what is actually surveyed, and what is not:,

-Memory care almost always costs less than a nursing home.
-A purpose-built memory care community generally runs $5,500–$7,000/month; a nursing home with a secured dementia unit runs roughly $9,500–$11,000/month private-pay (TN statewide median is about $9,700 semi-private and $10,500 private; Nashville runs higher).
-The trade-off is that nursing facilities accept TennCare for both room and board, while memory care in an ACLF/RHA accepts CHOICES only for services, never for R&B.
+2. Memory care almost always costs less than a nursing home.
+A nursing home with a secured dementia unit runs meaningfully higher than an ACLF or RHA memory-care unit., The trade-off is that nursing facilities accept TennCare for both room and board, while memory care in an ACLF/RHA accepts CHOICES only for services, never for R&B. That is also why the Group 2 cost-neutrality cap in the table matters: TennCare set it at $294.87 a day, $107,627.55 a year, effective January 1, 2026, and a member whose care is expected to exceed it does not qualify to stay in Group 2.

-The "memory care premium" is real and consistent.
-Communities charge an extra $850 to $1,150/month above standard AL rates for the secured unit, the dementia-trained staffing, and the structured programming.
-If a community quotes you the same price for AL and memory care, ask carefully what the secured unit actually includes, there is real cost behind real memory care, and a too-low price is often a flag for a memory-care label without the underlying staffing or design.
+3. Ask what the memory-care premium buys.
+Communities commonly quote roughly $858 to $1,128/month above their own assisted-living rate for the secured unit, the dementia-trained staffing, and the structured programming, though that range is an industry figure rather than a surveyed Tennessee one.
+If a community quotes the same price for AL and memory care, ask what the secured unit actually includes; a too-low price is often a memory-care label without the underlying staffing or design.
+Ask separately about tiered level-of-care surcharges, the one-time community fee, and the annual increase, none of which are usually in the headline rate.

-For full TN AL cost data, by metro and floor plan, see the Tennessee Assisted Living guide.
+For full TN assisted-living cost data and what is typically bundled into a base rate, see the Tennessee Assisted Living guide.
 For the nursing-home option, see the Tennessee Nursing Homes guide.

 The Three Stages of Dementia and What Each Typically Needs